Strategies need structure.

 What is a Strategic Planning Model?

-A strategic planning model is actually a collective term for a number of elements that contribute to the strategic planning process.
-The core components of a strategic planning model typically include:
+A strategic planning model is a collective term for several elements that contribute to the strategic planning process.
+The core components of a strategic planning model include:

 - A templated structure for creating goals.